thepatrick00/quizzical-project/README.md

 - 6/11/22 - Dark mode feature was added!
 You can toggle the sun/moon icon to switch the theme.
 I create this using CSS variables.

- I made sure that if your system theme preference is set to 'dark', you will have the dark theme by default.

-Also, if you choose dark or light theme manually, your settings will be saved.
-This means when you refresh your page the theme you manually chose will show.
+Also, if you choose dark or light theme, your settings will be saved.